 Currently, market demand is increasing in preparation for the year-end holidays, and this will be an opportunity for Vietnamese businesses.

-VASEP General Secretary Truong Dinh Hoe assessed that Vietnam's tuna industry has many opportunities to develop this year, especially when global consumption demand is on the rise.
+VASEP Secretary General Truong Dinh Hoe assessed that Vietnam's tuna industry has many opportunities to develop this year, especially when global consumption demand is on the rise.
 The US and Europe will still be the two main markets.

 Potential markets such as Israel, Russia and South Korea are also opening up many new opportunities.
 The implementation of free trade agreements such as the Vietnam-EU Free Trade Agreement (EVFTA) will create momentum for Vietnam's tuna exports.
 These agreements not only help reduce taxes but also create more favorable conditions for businesses to export products to large markets.

-Untie the raw material "bottleneck"
+Untangling the raw material bottleneck

 One of the biggest challenges facing the Vietnamese tuna industry today is raw materials.
 Director of Binh Dinh Seafood Joint Stock Company Cao Thi Kim Lan shared that more than 50% of tuna export value is generated from imported raw materials, because domestic exploitation cannot meet the demand for export processing and is unstable.

-Decree No. 37/2024/ND-CP issued by the Government last April to guide the implementation of the Fisheries Law, stipulates the minimum size allowed for exploitation of aquatic species living in natural waters, including skipjack tuna, the main raw material for the canned tuna processing and export industry.
+Decree No. 37/2024/ND-CP, issued by the Government last April to guide the implementation of the Fisheries Law, stipulates the minimum size allowed for exploitation of aquatic species living in natural waters, including skipjack tuna, the main raw material for the canned tuna processing and export industry.
 This regulation aims to protect aquatic resources.
 However, many fishermen and tuna processing and exporting enterprises expressed concerns about the regulation on skipjack tuna size in exploitation and said that there should be a roadmap for implementation.

 According to the decree, from May 19, tuna allowed to be exploited must have a minimum length of 500 mm.
 If it is below this size, businesses will not be allowed to purchase it for processing and export.
 The regulation aims to protect tuna resources and avoid exploiting tuna at small sizes.